Commonly asked questions about the events.

 If you have special table or space needs, feel free to request that when you submit your event, or contact GM Registration directly.

 - Can people sign up for my game before the convention starts?

 Most certainly they can!
 Get your friends to tell their friends, and fill up your table!
-They’ll need to have or make their Fallout Shelter accounts and buy their badges before they can select games.
+They’ll need to have or make their member accounts and buy their badges before they can select games.